CyberGen49/CyberFilesRewrite/README.md

 * Hide files matching name patterns
 * Hide directories from their parent file lists

+## Getting updates
+For those here looking to update their CyberFiles installation:
+* Use the download link below

 ## Installation
 We can only guarantee everything will work as expected if you're using an Apache webserver.
 Your mileage may vary with other setups.
 The tutorials below assume that you're on a Debian-based Linux distribution and that you plan on using Apache.